-The doctoral program involves sixty credit hours beyond the master's degree, of which forty-two hours are course work, and the remaining hours are associated with dissertation work.
+The doctoral program involves sixty credit hours beyond the master's degree, of which approximately forty-two hours are course work, depending upon the student's background, the remaining hours are associated with dissertation work.
 It is a four-year program, with two years devoted to course work, followed by comprehensive exams and a dissertation proposal, and then the writing and defending of the dissertation.
 Students complete fifteen hours of core doctoral seminars in entrepreneurship and management, twelve hours of statistics and research methods courses, nine hours of doctoral or equivalent hours in a minor field, and six hours of approved doctoral-level or equivalent electives.
 Students typically minor in such fields as psychology, sociology, anthropology, public policy, or finance.